anson70242/Personal-AI-Agent/devlog/DEVLOG.md

 # App Server Stack - DevLog
+## 2025-12-09 - Day 6

+1. **Agent Service Refactoring & Cleanup:** Refactored the Agent Service's core data processing logic, successfully simplifying several complex methods into cleaner, modular functions.
+This effort significantly reduced code duplication and improved the service's overall maintainability and testability.

+2. **Documentation Enhancement:** Added comprehensive inline documentation for all public interfaces and key methods within the Agent Service, ensuring the API usage is clear for all developers.

 ## 2025-12-08 - Day 5
 *Note: Since I don't have as much time as before, I will keep the devlog simple but on point from today (unlike my previous extremely detailed logs).*